Promoting British Values at St Paul’s Catholic Primary School

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through our provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms.
 Our e-safety teaching encourages pupils to ask questions about online safety, so that they are aware of the benefits and dangers of the online world, both in and outside of school.

 This is a fundamental part of our faith.
-Our ethos and behaviour policy are based on our school mission statement where, ‘We place Christ at the heart of our community where we grow, work and pray together.
-Each one of us is special.’
+Our ethos and behaviour policy are based on our school mission statement where, "In the family of St Paul's, we live and learn with Jesus' loving arms around us".
 Assemblies promote respect for others and the importance of good manners.
 All pupils are taught the importance of self-respect, honesty and fair play.
 Pupils work collaboratively and value others’ opinions.